Playlist Tips & F.A.Q's

 This is where it gets tricky!

-We need to leave room for requests taken on the night, so around 25 to 30 is generally about right, that means a lot of cutting back on that playlist which you have worked so hard on and will by now run into many pages but this is a good thing, because it helps us to focus down on what you really want to hear, if your playlist is really long we will inevitably have to cut it down to fit the time available, and in doing so this often results in us playing a track you weren’t really too concerned about, and omitting tracks you really wanted to dance to.
+We need to leave room for requests taken on the night, so around 25 to 50 is generally about right, that means a lot of cutting back on that playlist which you have worked so hard on and could by now run into many pages but this is a good thing, because it helps us to focus down on what you really want to hear, if your playlist is really long we will inevitably have to cut it down to fit the time available, and in doing so this often results in us playing a track you weren’t really too concerned about, and omitting tracks you really wanted to dance to.

-We do have limited time so can only fit in a finite number of tracks, no matter how good they may be, and there is less time than you might imagine, take an average wedding celebration for example, you may think “we have the whole night, plenty of time to get through our list”, well yes... and no, there may be the whole night ahead of us but to get the best out of a playlist we need to break it down into segments, for instance you don’t want your all time favourite dance track playing in the middle of the buffet when everyone is eating, you want it at the heart of the night when the dance floor is already full.
+We do have limited time so can only fit in a finite number of tracks, no matter how good they may be, and there is less time than you might imagine, take an average wedding celebration for example, you may think “we have the whole night, plenty of time to get through our list”, well yes... and no, there may be the whole night ahead of us but to get the best out of a playlist we need to break it down into segments, for instance you don’t want your all-time favourite dance track playing in the middle of the buffet when everyone is eating, you want it at the heart of the night when the dance floor is already full.

-When we receive your finished playlist we will arrange it so that you have general background music as your guests arrive and settle into the night (we have pre-prepared background music for any event but you can supply a separate list for this if you wish), followed by a mid tempo section for the early evening, and we save all the good stuff for when the party gets into full swing where it will have the most impact.
+When we receive your finished playlist we will arrange it so that you have general background music as your guests arrive and settle into the night (we have pre-prepared background music for any event but you can supply a separate list for this if you wish), followed by a mid-tempo section for the early evening, and we save all the good stuff for when the party gets into full swing where it will have the most impact.

 In the case of our example wedding celebration, at a wedding your guests have a lot to talk about and a lot of catching-up to do, quite often the real party doesn’t get under way until after the buffet so don’t worry if people aren’t dancing at 7.00pm, this is quite normal for a wedding, in fact we would recommend letting your guests take a break and ease into the night slowly, a wedding can be a really long day so it does pay to let them recharge their batteries a little.